The bamboo bends but does not break ~ Vic ‘the brick’ Jacobs

-The THAAD Battery is deployed at the end of the former 1st hole and the Control Center is on the former green of the 3rd which looks like it was a solid par 5.
+The THAAD Battery is deployed at the end of the former 1st hole and the Control Center is on the former green of the 3rd which at 500 meters from the men’s tee I’m going to call a solid par 5; then again I don’t play Golf.
 They’ve also turned the former 9th green into a spacious helipad.
 All in a first world country; you literally cannot make this stuff up.

 In North Korea they have none of the of the accouterments of their southern counterparts.
 They toil in the cities and the country side in simple jobs, growing rice in the country and sweeping streets in Pyongyang with straw 19th century brooms overseen by soldiers where no small talk is allowed without punishment.
 Their diet is essentially the same as that of the South if they can find the ingredients.
 Most are deficient in caloric intake and their size & height post the Korean conflict and famine of 1994 has declined compared to those in the South.
 There is very little wildlife as most of it was eaten long ago, even dogs are long gone from use as food.
 The leadership like most smart dictatorships has been proficient at keeping the citizenry from knowing what the outside world looks like.
 Foreign foods, the internet, television.. anything that might link them to the knowledge of the 21st century is absent so they are ignorant by nature that a better life exists outside of their tiny world.